 After a 9-hour flight from Miami, my plane ascended over a long, flat expanse, checkered brown and green, into Buenos Aires, a metropolis of high-rises interspersed with verdant parks.
 After so many weeks of anticipation, my adrenalin soared.

 The airport was filled with lively people who were, at first glance, mostly brunette and thinner than in North Carolina.
 It was warm and still light at 9 pm in January.
 My travel host was on time; we jumped in a taxi and headed for the Ritiro district.
 I felt hyper-ready for my adventure.

 Naples, which was the last stop on our recent European adventure, has a reputation for being many unsavory things: from noisy and chaotic to dirty and dangerous.
 My BF and I had been to the area before to tour the ancient sites at Pompeii and Herculeum but we stayed a few miles away in Sant-Antonio Abate.
-This time we really wanted to see the National Archeological Museum.
-We found a charming B&B, with an advertised “excellent location” right nearby.
+This time we were intent on seeing the National Archeological Museum.
+We found a charming B&B with an advertised “excellent location” right nearby.
 Our 2-day experience was filled with paradoxical surprises, from the sacred to the profane.